yaadlabs/DAO/docs/overview.md

 In the `Triphut.ConfigurationNft.Script` module we have two scripts, a minting policy and a validator which we will outline below.

 The `Triphut.ConfigurationNft.Script.mkConfigurationNftPolicy` is a one-shot minting policy script used for minting the NFT which marks the UTXO containing the `Triphut.Types.DynamicConfigDatum`.
-This configuration datum includes a number of fields for choosing how the application will function, such as  is used in the application to determine
+This configuration datum includes a number of fields for choosing how the application will function, we will reference it again in the section on the application's types below.

 The `mkConfigurationNftPolicy` script performs the following validation checks: